For Art Course availability and bookings please go to https://artdrawpaint.com

-For an all-inclusive week fee of £1,550 all meals will be catered by the house chef, drinks and snacks provided as well as transport to and from Casa Rosa, an elegant and beautifully appointed country mansion.
+For an inclusive fee of £1,550, all meals will be provided, together with drinks and snacks, as well as transport to and from Casa Rosa.
+No hidden extras.

 Kate has been teaching and running courses in Hampshire for over 10 years including regular courses on the Greek Island Zakynthos.

-Drawing is the cornerstone of Kate’s work and she is keen to encourage her students to explore, investigate, be intuitive and imaginative through drawing.
+Drawing is the cornerstone of Kate’s work.
+She is keen to encourage her students to explore, investigate, be intuitive and imaginative through drawing.

-She has exhibited at Josie Eastwood Gallery, The Angelus Gallery, Fisherton Mill, and various other exhibition spaces.
+She has exhibited at Josie Eastwood Gallery, The Angelus Gallery, Fisherton Mill, and other spaces.